Overview

 LoadName b

-This means and / or correctly preserve operand identity (returning the actual value, not a coerced bool) without an extra opcode.
+end:Preserves operand identity (returns the actual value, not a coerced bool) without an extra opcode.

 SSA versioning

-Every binding emits a fresh slot with an incremented version counter.
-The parser maintains a HashMap<String, u32> mapping each base name to its current version.
-Names in the chunk’s names table are stored as name_version:
+Each binding emits a fresh slot with an incremented version.
+The parser keeps a HashMap<String, u32> of name -> current version.
+Names in chunk.names are stored as name_version:

 x = 1 # x_1